rychlym/dotnet-tools-outdated/README.md

 upgrade-assistant                       0.2.212405       upgrade-assistant
 ```

 It greatly tells about the installed version.
-Hovewer, it does not inform if a package is outdated
+Hovewer, it does not inform if a package is outdated.

 The **dotnet-tools-outdated** provides such info just by typing:
 ```bash